vogler/free-games-claimer/README.md

 Claiming the Amazon Games works, external Epic Games also work if the account is linked.
 Keys for {Origin, GOG.com, Legacy Games} should be printed to the console and need to be redeemed manually at the URL printed to the terminal ([issue](https://github.com/vogler/free-games-claimer/issues/5)).
-A screenshot of the page with the code is saved to `screenshots` as well.
+A screenshot of the page with the code is saved to `data/screenshots` as well.

 ### Run periodically
 Epic Games releases one (sometimes more) free game *every week*, but around christmas every day.